aidantwoods/swift-paseto/Documentation/README.md

 data required to reconstruct the keypair.
 A public key can always be exported from a secret key, however a secret key can never be exported from a public key.

+### Generating a new Asymmetric Secret Key / Keypair

 In addition to the methods common to all keys, `AsymmetricSecretKey<V: Implementation>` will have a default initializer `init ()`.